gurpal-04/SCM/README.md

 # SCM
-This project is made by group of four students out of which two are working other two are dormant
+This project is made by group of four students.